A meaningful prediction of functional decline in amyotrophic lateral sclerosis based on multi-event survival analysis: Discussion

 \subsection{Limitations}

-All survival models evaluated in this work assume (conditional) independent censoring, \ie the event time is independent of the censoring time, given the patient's covariates.
-For example, patients who leave the study early often do so for reasons unrelated to the event of interest, or because of poor lung function captured by the forced vital capacity covariate.
-However, ALS is a heterogeneous disease that can quickly deteriorate and no study can capture all intrinsic disease mechanisms in the recorded covariates.
+All survival models evaluated in this work assume conditional independent censoring, \ie that the event time is independent of the censoring time, given the patient's covariates.
+For example, patients who leave the study early do so for reasons unrelated to the event of interest or because of poor lung function captured by the forced vital capacity covariate.
+However, ALS is a heterogeneous disease that can quickly deteriorate and no study can capture all intrinsic disease mechanisms.
 Generally, clinical trials in ALS experience high dropout rates~\cite{Atassi2013}, which is also evident in our study through the high censoring rates shown in Table~\ref{tab:dataset_overview} and Fig.~\ref{fig:event_distribution}.
-It is likely that this phenomenon is related to disease progression and hereby functional decline, but since we do not observe functional decline in patients who leave the study, this kind of \textit{dependent censoring} may bias the results.
-According to Atassi et al.~\cite{Atassi2013}, the three most common reasons for attrition in ALS trials were withdrawal of consent for no specific reason (37\%), death (28\%) and withdrawal secondary to an adverse event (17\%).
+It is likely that this phenomenon is related to disease progression and therefore functional decline, but since we do not observe functional decline in patients who leave the study, this kind of censoring may violate the assumption of conditional independent censoring and bias the results.
+According to Atassi et al.~\cite{Atassi2013}, the three most common reasons for attrition (\ie dropout) in ALS trials were withdrawal of consent for no specific reason (37\%), death (28\%), and withdrawal secondary to an adverse event (17\%).